cunarist/rinf/README.md

 - **File-based messages**: No more headaches from extremely big API code files that hinders readability.
 Even defining hundereds and thousands of API endpoints between Dart and Rust is easy and clean.
 - **Async interaction**: You can seamlessly integrate Rust code with Flutter, ensuring that Rust operations won't block Flutter's main thread.
 - **Convenient debugging**: All the debugging functionalities are provided by default, without dealing with browsers or mobile emulators.
 Also, the whole Rust logic is automatically restarted on Dart's hot restart.
-- **Reliable**: This framework simply provides a connection between Dart and Rust without complex code generation mechanism that is fundamentally unstable.
-No need to create a PR only to send a specific kind of data that you were the first to try.
+- **Reliable**: This framework simply provides a connection between Dart and Rust without complex code generation mechanism.
 This system is backed by big communities, which is especially important for ensuring safety.

 ## 🐦 Why Use Flutter?